vstinner/vstinner.github.io/content/hybrid_graphics.rst

 :authors: Victor Stinner

-`Hybrid Graphics <https://wiki.archlinux.org/index.php/Hybrid_graphics>`_ is a complex hardware and software solution to archieve longer laptop battery life: an **integrated** graphics device is used by default, and a **discrete** graphics device with higher graphics performances is enabled on demand.
+`Hybrid Graphics <https://wiki.archlinux.org/index.php/Hybrid_graphics>`_ is a complex hardware and software solution to achieve longer laptop battery life: an **integrated** graphics device is used by default, and a **discrete** graphics device with higher graphics performances is enabled on demand.